 They will eat almost anything, especially rotting flesh and the kind of filth that even pigs would avoid.
-In this regard they are like vultures, eating the meat and flesh that others can’t stomach.
+In this regard, they are like African vultures, eating the meat and flesh that others can’t stomach.

-Striped hyenas have a high concentration of hydrochloric acid in their stomachs, as shown by a very low pH level (like other scavengers the pH level in their stomachs is less than two, compared with human stomachs that are closer to three).
+Striped hyenas have a high concentration of hydrochloric acid in their stomachs, as shown by a very low pH level.

-Their stomach is matched by a strong jaw and teeth.
-They will crushes skeletal remains into small pieces and crunch through the toughest skin and bone.
+Their stomachs are matched by a strong jaw and teeth.
+They will crush skeletal remains into small pieces and crunch through the toughest skin and bone.

 Why is scavenging always considered a bad thing?

 Striped hyenas clean the environment.
-They eat the flesh and filth that is left behind.
+They eat the flesh and filth that other animals leave behind.
 This accelerates decay and destroys nasty bacteria that could filter into the soil and water.

-Soft, dense, beautiful…it’s easy to see why the fur is so desirable.
-It would be a delight to stroke such a fur, except these are wild animals and they have an incredible defence (see number 18).
+Soft, dense, beautiful – it’s easy to see why the fur is so desirable.
+It would be a delight to stroke such fur, except these are wild animals and they have an incredible defense.